pprakarsh/Unix_Terminal_in_C/README.md

 2. Add the executable in your PATH environment variable, in Unix like environment you would be able to do it by using `export PATH=$PATH:/home/directory1/directory2/directory_in_which_executable_present`
 3. Now, you can run the terminal by typing `terminal` on your shell prompt from anywhere in your system
+4. You can make changes and study the code.
+To link `searchfile.c` with `Terminal.c` and compile your version, execute `gcc -o terminal Terminal.c searchfile.c -lreadline` in your shell.

 ## More Information about the project